zingolabs/zingo-indexer/docs/use_cases.md

 - Example Config files for running Zebra and Zaino on testnet are given in `zaino/zainod/*`

+A system architecture diagram for this service can be seen at [Live Service System Architecture](./live_system_architecture.pdf).

 # Local Library
 **Currently Unimplemented, documentation will be added here as this functionality becomes available.**

+A system architecture diagram for this service can be seen at [Library System Architecture](./lib_system_architecture.pdf).

 # Remote Library
 **Currently Unimplemented, documentation will be added here as this functionality becomes available.**

+A system architecture diagram for this service can be seen at [Library System Architecture](./lib_system_architecture.pdf).